-The KDIGO Controversies Conference on Dialysis Initiation, Modality Choice and Prescription is the first in a series of dialysis meetings which will identify gaps in knowledge and consensus among various stakeholders to provide a blueprint for delivery of optimal contemporary KRT.
+The KDIGO Controversies Conference on Dialysis Initiation, Modality Choice and Prescription was the first in a series of dialysis meetings which identified gaps in knowledge and consensus among various stakeholders to provide a blueprint for delivery of optimal contemporary KRT.

-The conference will be led by Dr. Carol Pollock, nephrologist and Professor of Medicine, University of Sydney, Northern Clinical School, Kolling Institute of Medical Research, Australia and Dr. Christopher Chan, nephrologist and Professor of Medicine from the University of Toronto, University Health Network, Canada.
+The conference was led by Dr. Carol Pollock, nephrologist and Professor of Medicine, University of Sydney, Northern Clinical School, Kolling Institute of Medical Research, Australia and Dr. Christopher Chan, nephrologist and Professor of Medicine from the University of Toronto, University Health Network, Canada.

 Below is a recorded webinar on Dialysis Initiation, Modality Choice & Prescription featuring Christopher Chan, one of the co-chairs of the KDIGO Dialysis Initiation, Modality Choice & Prescription Controversies Conference, and Anthony Bleyer, one of the expert meeting participants.
 The webinar was developed in collaboration with the International Society of Nephrology, and held on September 18, 2018.